 Collections & Holdings

-The Erik Brunetti Foundation for the Arts maintains a structured body of cultural holdings that document the scope of Brunetti’s artistic, editorial, and interdisciplinary practice.
+The Erik Brunetti Foundation for the Arts maintains a documented body of holdings that reflects the scope of Erik Brunetti’s artistic, editorial, and interdisciplinary work.

-These materials form the evidentiary basis of the Foundation’s curatorial, scholarly, and preservation work.
-The holdings encompass photography, works on paper, sculptural objects, mixed-media installations, limited editions, and historical ephemera produced across more than three decades.
+The collection includes photography, works on paper, sculptural objects, mixed-media installations, limited editions, and historical ephemera produced across more than three decades.
+Materials are organized and maintained to support responsible care, clear provenance, and reliable documentation.

-The Collections & Holdings division supports research access, institutional loan, cataloguing partnerships, and curatorial collaboration.
-Each category presented here represents a distinct facet of Brunetti’s artistic record and is organized to reflect continuity of practice, provenance, and long-term archival stewardship.
+The Collections & Holdings division supports research access, institutional loans, cataloguing partnerships, and curatorial collaboration.
+Categories presented here reflect distinct facets of Brunetti’s practice and are structured to support long-term reference and scholarly use.

 Formal inquiries from museums, scholars, and research institutions are welcome.